airbus-cert/skyblue.team/content/posts/invoke-bof.md

 A BOF payload is a simple object file produced by a C compiler.
 An Object file (`.o`) is an intermediate file which was not linked.
 That's why most (all?)
 BOF payloads are written in C!

-As the linker is not done, API call are not resolved, and that is the genius of the CobalStrike developers: The BOF will be linked on-the-fly by the victim machine.
+As the linker is not done, API calls are not resolved, and that is the genius of the CobalStrike developers: the BOF will be linked on-the-fly by the victim machine.
 Consequently, it saves a lot of space and keeps the BOF tiny, this can make a big difference when using bandwidth constrained channels, such as DNS.

 ## Managed to Unmanaged